Neurodivergence, Imposter Syndrome, and Perfectionism: Managing Mental Health in a Neuronormative World

 This creates a recurring cycle between imposter syndrome, perfectionism, and the associated feelings of guilt.

-In this blog, we'll explore perfectionism and imposter syndrome further and offer guidance on how to work toward feeling adequate.
+In this blog, we'll delve further into perfectionism and impostor syndrome, and offer guidance on how to work toward feeling more adequate.

 These individuals later came to be understood under the umbrella term “neurodivergent,” a nonmedical expression that refers to people whose neurocognitive functioning diverges from predominant societal norms in various ways.